Chapter 1: The Afternoon Bunch

 "Didn't you just eat breakfast?"
 Brooke reminds her.

-"I did," Nessa grumbled, returning back to her chair.
+"I did," Nessa grumbled, returning to her chair.
 "But I am sick of eating hamburgers out of a trash can."

 Kicking off her shoes, Nessa brushes her sore bare feet up against the comfortable car seats.